+YJIL Online is particularly interested in submissions that examine recent developments, discuss practitioner experiences, or respond to articles published in YJIL or on YJIL Online.
 YJIL Online publishes works that include international, comparative, or transnational elements as an intrinsic part of the central legal argument.
-YJIL Online does not publish pieces that confront solely the domestic law of nation-states, as well as articles on the topic of foreign actors in a domestic legal context, such as United States immigration law.
+YJIL Online does not publish pieces that confront solely the domestic law of nation-states, as well as articles on the topic of foreign actors in a domestic legal context, such as U.S. immigration law.
 The goal of YJIL Online, furthermore, is to publish new ideas and viewpoints rather than to summarize areas of international law.

 Format and Length Requirements

 YJIL Forum is comprised of short-form pieces that range from 500-2,000 words.
 These pieces generally use hyperlinks, where possible, rather than footnotes.
 Examples can be viewed on our YJIL Forum page.
 These pieces may be published anywhere from within a few days to two weeks, depending on the level of editing necessary and the timeliness.
 These pieces generally receive simple redline edits but also may receive more substantive or structural comments, where necessary.